fountainment/cherrysoda-engine/External/gtest/docs/advanced.md

 pattern, and the last is the
 [parameter generator](reference/testing.md#param-generators).

+The parameter generator expression is not evaluated until GoogleTest is initialized (via `InitGoogleTest()`).
+Any prior initialization done in the `main` function will be accessible from the parameter generator, for example, the results of flag parsing.

 You can instantiate a test pattern more than once, so to distinguish different instances of the pattern, the instantiation name is added as a prefix to the actual test suite name.
 Remember to pick unique prefixes for different